 Each year, we grant LTI awards to our NEOs to align the interests of our NEOs with the interests of our stockholders, provide competitive total compensation opportunities and support the attraction and retention of key talent.
-Long-term incentive awards are governed under the terms of the Company's 2019 Long-term Incentive Plan

-(the "2019 Plan").
-In 2020 and continuing into early 2021, the compensation committee suspended LTI awards for the CEO and President given that both officers were receiving guaranteed retention bonus payments.
-In March 2022, the compensation committee awarded the CEO a cash bonus of \$2.6 million in lieu of the 2020 and 2021 LTI awards.
-The compensation committee approved the other NEOs' 2021 target LTI award values taking into account market competitive data, individual performance and the roles and responsibilities of each NEO.
+Long-term incentive awards are governed under the terms of the Company's 2019 Long-term Incentive Plan (the "2019 Plan").
+In 2020 and 2021, the compensation committee suspended LTI awards for the CEO and President given that both officers were receiving guaranteed retention bonus payments.
+In 2021, the compensation committee awarded the CEO and President a cash bonus of \$2.6 million and \$1.8 million, respectively, in lieu of the LTI awards.
+In 2022, the compensation committee reinstated LTI awards for the CEO and President.
+The compensation committee approved NEOs' 2022 target LTI award values taking into account market competitive data, individual performance and the roles and responsibilities of each NEO.